 - 1. No net loss of private property; - 2.
-Enactment of legislation to require prior legislative approval for any state land acquisition on a parcelby-parcel basis: - 3.
-Amending the Idaho Constitution to require any land purchased by the Federal Government be approved by the state legislature; - 4.
-Prohibiting the sale of state land to the federal government or agencies of the federal government, except for the purpose of building federal facilities or structures: - 5.
+Enactment of legislation to require prior legislative approval for any state land acquisition on a parcelby-parcel basis; - 3.
+Amending the Idaho Constitution to require any land purchased by the Federal Government be approved by the state legislature; - Prohibiting the sale of state land to the federal government or agencies of the federal government, except for the purpose of building federal facilities or structures; - federal facilities or structures; 5.
 When isolated land-locked or uneconomical federal land is to be sold, the current grazing permit holder must have the first right of refusal.
-If there is no permit holder, the adjacent landowner should be given the first right of refusal based on appraised value: - 6.
-When federal land is sold, traded, or exchanged, all holders of grazing preference must be fairly compensated: - 7.
-Requiring any entity which acquires property from the federal government, to compensate grazing preference holders on the former federally administered lands for the loss of their property rights if that entity does not continue to maintain and protect those rights; - 8.
-The enactment of legislation to ensure that none of the valid existing private rights are lost in any land exchange between Idaho and the federal government or in the transfer of federal lands to Idaho: - 9.
-Amending the Idaho Constitution to mandate that any federal land conveyed to the state in any manner from the date of the passage will be managed from multiple use and sustained yield; that all valid existing rights will be honored; and allow for the sale of the isolated, landlocked, and uneconomical parcels with the first right of refusal going to the adjoining landowner(s) at fair appraised value; and
+If there is no permit holder, the adjacent landowner should be given the first right of refusal based on appraised value; - 46 6.
+When federal land is sold, traded, or exchanged, 47 all holders of grazing preference must be fairly 48 compensated;

-10. No net loss of tax base with all land exchanges and sales.
+- 7. Requiring any entity which acquires property from the federal government, to compensate grazing preference holders on the former federally administered lands for the loss of their property rights if that entity does not continue to maintain and protect those rights; - 7 8.
+The enactment of legislation to ensure that none 8 of the valid existing private rights are lost in any 9 land exchange between Idaho and the federal 10 government or in the transfer of federal lands to 11 Idaho; - 9.
+Amending the Idaho Constitution to mandate that 12 any federal land conveyed to the state in any 13 manner from the date of the passage will be 14 managed from multiple use and sustained yield; 15 that all valid existing rights will be honored; and 16 allow for the sale of the isolated, landlocked, and 17 18 uneconomical parcels with the first right of refusal going to the adjoining landowner(s) at fair 19 20 appraised value: and 21 - 10.
+No net loss of tax base with all land exchanges and sales.
 Tax obligations must stay with the property.

-- Any land exchanges involving publicly owned land unless there is strong local support; and - The State purchasing private property for investment purposes.
+- 1. Any land exchanges involving publicly owned land unless there is strong local support; and - 2.
+The State purchasing private property for investment purposes.